tldr-pages/tldr/pages/common/netlify.md

 `netlify login`

-- Create a new deploy from the contents of a directory:
+- Deploy the contents of a directory to Netlify:

 `netlify deploy`